Biagio Mattia La Rosa bio photo

 Self-Interpretable Deep Neural Networks

-Visual analytics systems have been widely used to help domain-experts (e.g., doctors, programmers, lawyers) to understand machine learning models by visualizing several aspects of data and models and letting the user interact and analyze them.
+Visual Analytics (VA) systems have been widely used to help domain-experts (e.g., doctors, programmers, lawyers) to understand machine learning models by visualizing several aspects of data and models and letting the user interact and analyze them.
 Recently, more and more VA systems employ explanations methods to aid users for understanding deep learning models.
-The goal of the project is to develop a common interface (i.e., library) that can bridge the gap between tools used in Deep learning field (e.g., PyTorch, TensorFlow) and technologies used to build the VA systems (e.g., React, D3.js).
+Our research aims at exploring and studying how XAI methods can be embedded inside VA systems and increase the awareness of XAI for the VA reseach community and viceversa.

 Past Projects